 Our ‘Open Access’ or direct referral system allows for patients with a letter of referral, to be booked for routine gastrointestinal endoscopic procedures without prior consultation with the gastroenterologist.
 The patient must have few or no co-morbidities to access this service.
 Colonoscopy with polypectomy and upper endoscopy/gastroscopy are performed via the Open Access service.

-To assist in patient selection for an Open Access procedure, please refer to the Guidelines for Referring Doctors reference.
-Our gastroenterologists can investigate patients between the ages of 15 and 85 through Open Access.
-For patients >85 years, please refer to an individual gastroenterologist via their private practice.
-Patients with a BMI >40 may be redirected for a private consultation or have their procedure booked into a hospital facility.
+Our gastroenterologists can investigate patients from the age of 16 years through Open Access.
+For patients >75 years, each patient will be accessed individually.
+Patients with a BMI >50 or weigh >170kg may be directed for a medical consult or have their procedure booked into a hospital facility.

 High risk endoscopic procedures such as ERCP, stenting, treatment of varices etc are not performed on an open access basis.